IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 Reaction property packages consist of two parts:

-* :ref:`Reaction Parameter Blocks<user_guide/components/property_package/reaction_param:Reaction Parameter Block>`, which contain a set of parameters associated with the specific reaction(s) being modeled, and
+* :ref:`ReactionParameterBlocks<user_guide/components/property_package/reaction_param:Reaction Parameter Block>`, which contain a set of parameters associated with the specific reaction(s) being modeled, and
-* :ref:`Reaction Blocks<user_guide/components/property_package/reaction_block:Reaction Block>`, which contain the actual calculations of the reaction behavior.
+* :ref:`ReactionBlocks<user_guide/components/property_package/reaction_block:Reaction Block>`, which contain the actual calculations of the reaction behavior.

 Component and Phase Objects
 ---------------------------